Hertzsprung–Russell diagram: Forms of diagram

 Although the two types of diagrams are similar, astronomers make a sharp distinction between the two.
 The reason for this distinction is that the exact transformation from one to the other is not trivial.
 To go between effective temperature and color requires a color–temperature relation, and constructing that is difficult; it is known to be a function of stellar composition and can be affected by other factors like stellar rotation.
 When converting luminosity or absolute bolometric magnitude to apparent or absolute visual magnitude, one requires a bolometric correction, which may or may not come from the same source as the color–temperature relation.
 One also needs to know the distance to the observed objects (i.e., the distance modulus) and the effects of interstellar obscuration, both in the color (reddening) and in the apparent magnitude (where the effect is called "extinction").
 Color distortion (including reddening) and extinction (obscuration) are also apparent in stars having significant circumstellar dust.
 The ideal of direct comparison of theoretical predictions of stellar evolution to observations thus has additional uncertainties incurred in the conversions between theoretical quantities and observations.

+Since around the 1970s there is also a third version of the Hertzsprung-Russell diagram that is referred to as either the spectroscopic H-R diagram or the Kiel diagram.
+This presents the logarithm of the surface gravity (log g) on the y-axis, and the effective surface temperature (Teff) on the x-axis.
+In the spectroscopic H-R diagram, both axes are inverted such that both the surface gravity and the effective surface temperature are presented in descending order instead of ascending order.
+The surface gravity and the effective surface temperature are often acquired spectroscopically, i.e. by measuring and analysing stellar spectra.
+The data in the spectroscopic H-R diagram might not always have the exact same shape as is often seen in the CMD or the theoretical H-R diagram, but it shows similar features and shapes.
+Measuring spectra with good resolution requires more resources than photometric measurements, which means that this kind of diagram cannot be created for all stars if they do not have good measured spectra.